 When images have a large file size, no alt tag, and undescriptive file names, they are considered un-optimized and can make your website load slower.

 Images created in programs like Photoshop are saved as large files.
 Though they carry a substantial amount of detail and quality, they can make your website load slowly because of all that detail.

 In addition, Google can’t actually see images.
 Instead, they read alt tags, which let you add a short three- or four-word description about the image.
 But without that description, Google doesn’t know what your images are.

 Solution: Optimize images

-With today’s huge selection of free photo tools, optimizing images for your website is a breeze.
+With today’s huge selection of free photo tools, optimizing images for your website (and turning your slow website into a fast one) is a breeze.